 X.4.1 Concepts

 The MHDS Profile supports Document Sharing utilizing only FHIR infrastructures.
 This is similar functionality to XDS but using the FHIR standard and not SOAP.
-Note that the MHD Profile can be used as an API to an XDS or XCA infrastructure, thus there is no use of XDS or XCA in the MHDS Profile.
 The advantage of the FHIR infrastructure is that it is based on more accessible technology, especially for mobile devices; but the solution is not limited to mobile devices.

 X.4.2 Use Cases